oa-labs/arc-ai-digital-ocean/cli/MIGRATION.md

 - Environment variables are backward compatible

 ### For Developers
-- Must run `npm run build` before running the CLI
+- Must run `pnpm run build` before running the CLI
 - Source code is now in `index.ts` instead of `index.js`
 - Compiled output is in `dist/` directory
 - TypeScript and @types/node are now required dev dependencies